University: University of Oxford

-IP work can be divided into two main areas: so-called ‘hard’ and ‘soft’ intellectual property.
-‘Hard’ intellectual property generally relates to registered IP rights such as patents, while ‘soft’ intellectual property includes registered trademarks and registered designs, copyright, unregistered design rights, database rights, trade secrets, confidential information and passing off.
+Intellectual property (IP) work can be divided into two main areas: so-called ‘hard’ and ‘soft’.
+‘Hard’ IP generally relates to patents, while ‘soft’ IP includes registered trademarks and registered designs, copyright, unregistered design rights, database rights, trade secrets, confidential information and passing off.
 IP lawyers advise on issues ranging from commercial exploitation to infringement disputes, and agreements that deal either exclusively with IP or with IP rights in the wider context of larger commercial transactions.
 Many lawyers specialise in either contentious or non-contentious IP work.

 Having studied chemistry at university, Selina Badiani knew that patent law would be “a good fit for my science background.”
 After graduating with a chemistry degree from University College, Oxford, she considered becoming a patent attorney (the specialists who draft new patents) but decided against it; and she didn’t feel that the barrister route was for her either – “I enjoy working and perform best as part of a team,” she explains.
 Selina admits that she was also a “little hesitant about going into corporate law because I had heard horror stories about the hours expected, but during my research, Bristows stood out as a leading IP firm with high-quality clients and exactly the kind of work that I wanted to do, but also for its focus on having a healthy working culture and work-life balance.”
 A key indicator on the latter issue is that the firm’s culture is not built on billing targets.
 “Small things like that are important – and together it made the firm my first choice to apply to,” she confirms.